nkuegler/r2_processing/README.md

 - executing the GNLC inside the container does not work at the moment! -> see todos in README in the `batch_gnlc` repository
 - investigate why nvidia-smi call in t2 slurm script does not work

+## Most "urgent" ToDos:

+- calculate R2prime

+- move all bridge job scripts to separate files

+- check that --output parameter is passed to all the slurm scripts instead of defining it in the script

+- rename all outfiles to `%j_(bridge)_(denoise|gnlc|t2fit)_subj_sess`
+    - separate them in bridge job directory and actual job directory

+- implement an overwrite flag (to overwrite the files in the working and output directory)
+- maybe check for .nii files in output directory

 ```